 \end{small}

-To link the global depolarising probability $P$ of the model with the circuit size $(n, D)$ and local noise parameters $(p_1, p_2)$, we exploit the standard assumption that the probability of no error occurring in the circuit under local depolarising noise should match the probability of no error occurring in the model with global depolarising noise.
+To link the global depolarizing probability $P$ of the model with the circuit size $(n, D)$ and local noise parameters $(p_1, p_2)$, we exploit the standard assumption that the probability of no error occurring in the circuit under local depolarizing noise should match the probability of no error occurring in the model with global depolarizing noise.
 This yields

-where $|\text{1Q gates}|$ (resp. $|\text{2Q gates}|$) is the number of one-qubit (resp. two-qubit) gates of the circuit, corresponding to $2n$ and $n-1$ respectively for the circuit of Figure \ref{fig:Aspen-M-3}.
+where $|\text{1Q gates}|$ (resp. $|\text{2Q gates}|$) is the number of one-qubit (resp. two-qubit) gates of the circuit, corresponding to $2n$ and $n-1$ respectively for the circuit of Fig. \ref{fig:Aspen-M-3}.